-North Shore Academy strives to ensure that the culture and ethos of the school are such that, whatever the abilities and needs of members of the school community, everyone is equally valued and treats one another with respect.
-Pupils should be provided with the opportunity to experience, understand and value diversity.
+North Shore Academy strives to ensure that the culture and ethos of the school are such that, whatever the abilities and needs of members of the academy community, everyone is equally valued and treats one another with respect.
+Students should be provided with the opportunity to experience, understand and value diversity.

 We aim to uphold UNICEF Convention on the Rights of Children Article 23 (A child with a disability has the right to live a full and decent life in conditions that promote dignity, independence and an active role in the community.
 Governments must do all they can to provide free care and assistance to children with a disability).